Parable #26. Friend in Need:

 Initiative #5.
 Our Father in heaven forgives our sins.
 This is the initiative of redemption.
 This is only possible because of the once-in-eternity sacrifice of the Lamb of Adonai.
-Messiah is the Individual Suffering Servant of Isaiah 53.
-The nation of Israel cannot redeem itself for its own sins.
-The Anointed One must be without sin (1, 2, 3).
+The Messiah of God is the Individual Suffering Servant of Isaiah 53.
+The nation of Israel cannot redeem itself.
+The nation of Israel can not deliver itself from sin.
+The real Messiah must be without sin (1, 2, 3).
 The National Servant Israel is not sinless.
-Only the Individual Servant – our Messiah is sinless.
+Only the Individual Servant of Israel – our Messiah is sinless.
 Israel cannot offer a redemptive sacrifice on its own behalf.
-We cannot as sinners atone for our own sin.
+We (Israel) cannot as sinners atone for our own sin.

-The National Servant-Israel must be delivered from sin by the Individual Servant-Messiah.
+The National Servant-Israel must be delivered from sin by the (sinless) Individual Servant-our Messiah.

 The Messiah of Adonai our God alone is without sin.
 The Messiah ben Israel, who is the Lamb who is without spot, wrinkle, or blemish (the sinless one), is the only one who can save Israel.
 He is our Kinsman Redeemer (HaGo’el).
 He is our Rock, Sanctuary, Shield, High Tower, and Sure Defense.